msmanoj/ebi-task/README.md

 **General functionality:**

 1. Transcripts by Gene Symbol
-   A page with a form that takes in the following information: - A gene symbol e.g. BRAF - A position in a protein sequence e.g. 600 - An amino acid letter e.g. V
+   A page with a form that takes in the following information: - A gene symbol e.g. BRAF - A position in a protein sequence e.g. 600 - An amino acid letter e.g. V.

    The values entered above is processed and all transcripts from that gene with the given amino acid at the specified position is obtained from the Ensemble REST API.
 For each a link to the Ensembl website is displayed in a table.

 2. Transcripts by HGVS Nomenclature
    A page with a form that takes in the following HGVS nomenclature used to represent variation within a protein sequence.
 The value entered is first validated and then processed.
 Once it is processed, the link to transcritps matching the given HGVS nomenclature value is displayed to the user.